serokell/blog-posts/typescript-for-haskellers/article.md

 }
 ```

-After all preparations we are ready to create instances.
+After all the preparations, we are ready to create instances.

 ```typescript
 const arithInterpreter: ArithExpr<"Interpreter"> = {